 the two areas that are not the student’s major.
 The areas are Philosophy/Logic and

-Philosophy of Science, Economics, and Political Science/Global and International Studies
+Philosophy of Science, Economics, and Political Science/International Studies

-- A Philosophy major would need to take three courses in Economics (including one upper div) and three courses in Political Science/GIS (including one upper div)
+- A Philosophy major would need to take three courses in Economics (including one upper div) and three courses in Political Science/IS (including one upper div)

-- An Economics major would need to take three courses in Philosophy/LPS (including one upper div) and three courses in Political Science/GIS (including one upper div)
+- An Economics major would need to take three courses in Philosophy/LPS (including one upper div) and three courses in Political Science/IS (including one upper div)

 - A Political Science or GIS major would need to take three courses in Philosophy/LPS (including one upper div) and three courses in Economics (including one upper div)